One-Eyed Dog

 The end of photo archives

-Many new photographs will exist.
-Image archives are unrealistic because we have too many photos.
+Image archives will become unrealistic because we’ll have too many new photographs.

 Watching the sky